-On 24 October 2018 the Company declared and paid a distribution in specie under which the Company's shareholding in Renalytix AI plc was distributed to Relevant EKF shareholders at a rate of one Renalytix AI plc share for each 21.825 EKF shares held.
+In 2018 the Company declared and paid a distribution in specie under which the Company's shareholding in Renalytix AI plc was distributed to Relevant EKF shareholders at a rate of one Renalytix AI plc share for each 21.825 EKF shares held, it remains our intention to make an inaugural dividend payment to shareholders of 1p per ordinary share, as previously indicated.
+If approved by shareholders at the Company's next annual general meeting, payment will be on 1 December 2020 to shareholders on the register on 6 November 2020.

 The Company holds authorisation to acquire up to approximately 15% of its Ordinary Shares in order to reduce the number of shares in issue.
-During the year the Company acquired a total of 3,461,409 shares, which were subsequently cancelled.
+No shares (2018: 3,461,409 shares) were acquired under this authorisation during the year.
 The Company intends to seek renewal of the authorisation at the next AGM.